On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: On the Nature of Attention Sink

+\subpara{Observation.} Prior work has explored pruning strategies based on sink attention scores~\cite{sandoval2025identifying, sok2026garbage}, under the assumption that heads attending heavily to sink tokens are largely redundant.
+However, our head-by-head ablation experiments on Omni-LLMs reveal a different picture.
+We evaluate on AVHBench~\cite{sung2024avhbench}, which comprises an audio-driven video hallucination subset ($A \to V$) and a video-driven audio hallucination subset ($V \to A$).
+As shown in \cref{fig:fig6}, removing certain sink heads leads to marked performance improvements, while removing others causes clear degradation, with no consistent trend across cases. \cref{tab:head_change} further confirms this: heads with comparably high sink attention scores appear in both groups yet yield opposite performance impacts.
+These results demonstrate that high sink attention alone is insufficient to determine head importance, suggesting that sink value representations encode functional information beyond mere attention absorption.

-While \textbf{Q2} suggests that the small magnitudes of sink value representations do not imply redundancy, we make this observation explicit by analysing sink token representations in the feature space.
-We observe that the key representations of sink tokens also exhibit small magnitudes.
-To test whether near zero-norm representations can still exhibit meaningful structure, we begin by analysing the key representations of sink tokens, before investigating their value representations.
+\begin{itemize}[label={}, leftmargin=0pt, topsep=4pt, itemsep=4pt, after= ] \item \textbf{Q3.
+Whether sink token representations act as a global signal across token outputs?} \end{itemize} While \textbf{Q2} suggests that small-magnitude sink value representations do not imply redundancy, we make this explicit by analysing sink token representations in the feature space.
+Noting that sink key representations similarly exhibit near-zero norms, we first examine whether such representations can nonetheless carry meaningful structure, before turning to their value counterparts.

-\subpara{Observation.} As shown in \cref{fig:fig2a}, sink key and value representations exhibit smaller norms than other tokens, yet their activations remain structured rather than uniformly suppressed (\cref{fig:fig2b}).
-Furthermore, \cref{fig:fig2c} shows that sink keys are geometrically aligned with query representations, resulting in high cosine similarity and attention scores despite reduced magnitudes (\cref{fig:fig2d}).
+\subpara{Observation.} As shown in \cref{fig:fig2a}, sink key and value representations exhibit smaller norms than other tokens, yet remain structured rather than uniformly suppressed (\cref{fig:fig2b}).
+Moreover, sink keys are geometrically aligned with query representations, showing high cosine similarity and attention scores despite their reduced magnitudes (\cref{fig:fig2c,fig:fig2d}).
 These observations suggest that low norm does not imply irrelevance.

-To provide further evidence, we examine sink key activations.
-As shown in \cref{fig:fig2b}, they are sparse, with only a few dimensions exhibiting dominant magnitudes.
-However, this sparsity does not imply triviality.
-If these dimensions drive sink behaviour, removing them should disrupt the characteristic attention pattern.
-To validate this, we zero out the top-magnitude dimensions in sink key representations, which we term Zero-K. After the Zero-K intervention, attention to sink tokens becomes consistently suppressed across layers (\cref{fig:fig4}).
-As shown in \cref{fig:fig3}, zeroing only the top-1 dimension substantially eliminates the characteristic attention pattern on sink tokens.
-The difference map shows a pronounced reduction of attention mass on sink positions.
+To further validate this, we examine the internal structure of sink key activations, which are not uniformly suppressed (\cref{fig:fig2b}).
+We hypothesise that these dimensions drive sink behaviour, such that zeroing them should disrupt the characteristic attention pattern.
+We test this by zeroing out the top-magnitude dimensions in sink key representations, which we term Zero-K. As shown in \cref{fig:fig3,fig:fig4}, zeroing only the top-1 dimension substantially eliminates the attention sink pattern, with attention to sink positions becoming consistently suppressed across layers.